hpssjellis/aMCC/README.md

 # My suggestions to develop your DAM-C^2
 (Generally anytime a student does something that is good for them and they don't really have to do it, they are developing their aMCC  (DAM-C^2).
-Reminder as soon as an activity becomes a habit, that is great but is no longer developing your aMCC
+Reminder as soon as an activity becomes a habit, that is great but it is no longer developing your aMCC

 Activities might include:

-1. At the endof their shower turning it cold for a minute
+1. At the end of their shower turning the water it cold for a minute
 2. Eating a vegetable when know one is looking
 3. Randomly doing pushups or situps                                                  <br><br>
 4. Being nice to someone they don't know when know one else is around